BLSQ/openimis-be-mobile_payments_py/README.md

 ```
 This configuration code is necessary to enable Qmoney integration within your application and should be placed in the specified settings file.

+## Creating a Payment Service Provider for Qmoney

+To facilitate integration with Qmoney, we've been provided with a test account that allows us to receive money.
+Below are the test account details:

+- `psp_name`: Qmoney
+- `psp_account`: 14001502
+- `psp_pin`: 1234

+These details have been included in our migration file.
+When you run the migration, it will automatically create the Payment Service Provider for Qmoney using the provided test account details.
+Please note that these details are intended for testing purposes, and if you plan to move to a production environment, you can update them accordingly to reflect the production configuration.

+### Add Qmoney Access Token

+In order to make requests to any of the Qmoney endpoints, you need an access token.
+The generation of the access token is already handled in the code, and all you have to do is add the following details in the `Api_utlity` model:

+- `name`: Qcell_token
+- `access_token`: `<generated access_token>`
+- `access_TokenExpiry`: `<access_token expiry date, e.g., 2023-08-07 14:58:39.136>`

+For Qmoney integration, the initial access token details are added during the migration process.
+If you are planning to transition to a production environment, you can choose to update the access_token field and the expiry date as needed.
+It's important to note that if the access token expires, the system automatically sends a new request to update the access token field.
+For more details on the implementation, you can refer to `mobile_payment/utils.py`.

 # Qmoney Mutation Example